TommyJackson85/techfix_overlap/README-FUTURE-PLANS.md

 ## Code to clean

-- In creating defensive programming,
-    - in attempting various form posts, where you shouldn't have current access to, I redirect the user to another page.
-        - Some redirects are not bypassing the error where 'CSRF token is missing or incorrect', currently found when falsly trying to post from.
-I plan on catching the CSRF error from the code, to make it more defensive.
-Potentially using Try and Catch.
-            - login and register posts as an already logged in user.
-            - Potential more situations, need to to keep testing application under various circustances.
-        - Some messages dont appear on redirects such as,
-            - As a logged out user
-                - When logging out again, going to checkout page, making a checkout request.
-                    - I am redirect to login page without a message.
-For this I need to re-analyse this code of these views.

 - The bug and feature posts/comments models, use alot of the same values and functions.
 Alot of their html templates are simular too.
 I will ceate a User Post app, in which will contain all the code and templates that both features and bugs have incommon.
     - Any data in the models that is relevant to multiple apps will be shared, rather than duplicated.
 - This new app would then be imported into the bugs and features apps, in which it might be altered.